kjredsox/k12-sso/README.md

-iss | The issuer of the token. ie: https://SCHOOLNAME.myschoolapp.com aud | The audience of the token. ie: The domain of the redirect url from the SSO Settings screen. uid | User Id from Profile hid | Hosting Id from Profile onapi | Url to get more user info.
+iss | The issuer of the token. ie: https://SCHOOLNAME.myschoolapp.com aud | The audience of the token. ie: The domain of the redirect url from the SSO Settings screen. uid | User Id from Profile hid | Host Id from Profile onapi | Url to get more user info.
 Must have API Access and valid API Token